rayanc72/hybrid-perovskite-studio/docs/architecture.md

 After the first cutover:

 - `src/hpame/ui/app_main.py` contains the packaged app implementation copied from the legacy entrypoint
+- `src/hpame/ui/navigation.py` is the single source of truth for workspace names, workspace descriptions, and the feature-map tree
 - `src/hpame/domain/pdf_analysis.py` contains the packaged PDF analysis implementation copied from the legacy module
 - archived compatibility shims now live under `legacy_shims/`